Self-Build Mortgages for First-Time Buyers

 How to get a first-time buyer self-build mortgage

-Your first step should be to find a specialist mortgage broker with experience in this area as this will boost your chances of getting approved at the best terms available.
+Your first step should be to find a specialist mortgage broker with experience in this area, as this will boost your chances of getting approved at the best terms available.

-Using our free broker-matching service you can speak straight away to the right broker by simply making an enquiry online.
-They’ll be able to help with:
+Using our broker-matching service, you can speak directly with the right broker by simply making an enquiry online.

-• Preparing your project plan for approval and readying all other necessary paperwork
+- Preparing your project plan for approval and readying all other necessary paperwork

-• Downloading your credit reports
+- Downloading your credit reports

-• Finding the right lender and securing the best deal for you
+- Finding the right lender and securing the best deal for you

 Where to apply

-When it comes to first-time buyers, that selection of lenders reduces yet again but you’ll find that there is still a selection to apply to including:
+When it comes to first-time buyers, that selection of lenders reduces yet again, but you’ll find that there is still a selection to apply to, including:

-• Halifax Intermediaries
+- Halifax Intermediaries

-• Scottish Building Society
+- Scottish Building Society

-• Progressive Building Society
+- Progressive Building Society

-• Earl Shilton Building Society
+- Earl Shilton Building Society

 Alternatives to a self-build mortgage

 The Help to Build initiative: While you’d still need to apply for a self-build mortgage with this option, this government scheme boosts the deposit for applicants.
-This makes you attractive to more lenders thus increasing your chances of getting a mortgage.
-The government loan is repaid at the end of the loan term while interest is paid over time.
+This makes you attractive to more lenders, thus increasing your chances of getting a mortgage.
+The government loan is repaid at the end of the loan term, while interest is paid over time.

 Other potential avenues of funding include:

 Personal finance: If you plan to use the property to live in once it’s complete, you could apply for a personal loan.
-While common uses tend to be debt consolidation, to pay for a wedding or a big holiday, home improvements do fall within their remit.
+While common uses tend to be debt consolidation to pay for a wedding or a big holiday, home improvements do fall within their remit.

 Commercial finance: If you plan to use the completed property for business – perhaps you want to open a gym or restaurant – you could consider various types of commercial finance such as commercial development finance, mezzanine finance or joint venture property development finance.

-Get matched with a self-build mortgage specialist
+Get matched with a self-build mortgage specialist.

-A number of the brokers we work with are experts when it comes to finding the funding to turn your project from a pipedream to reality.
-In an initial and free consultation they’ll find out more about your circumstances before navigating you through the various application forms until you find the financing you need.
-Just call 0808 189 2301 or fill out this form and you’ll soon be sat down with a specialist.
+In an initial consultation, they’ll learn more about your circumstances before guiding you through the various application forms until you find the financing you need.
+Just call 0330 818 7026 or fill out this form, and you’ll soon be sat down with a specialist.

 Maximise your chance of approval with a dedicated specialist broker